thorgrotle/simple-wg/README.md

-##wg-genserver help menu:
+## wg-genserver help menu:
 --------------------------------
- -h :  Displays this help screen
+ -h :  Displays this help screen.
- -L :  List all Profiles
+ -L :  List all Profiles.
- -C :  Start the Profile creation
+ -C :  Start the Profile creation.
- -D :  Start the Profile deletion
+ -D :  Start the Profile deletion.

- -p :  Defines profile
+ -p :  Defines profile.
- -i :  Defines the Network interface wireguard profiles binds to -l :  Defines the port wireguards listenening on
+ -i :  Defines the Network interface wireguard profiles binds to.
+ -l :  Defines the port wireguards listenening on.
- -e :  Define the Endport IP/hostname of the wireguard server -a :  Define the internal network address of the wireguard network -d :  Define DNS server for wireguard client
+ -e :  Define the Endport IP/hostname of the wireguard server.
+ -a :  Define the internal network address of the wireguard network.
+ -d :  Define DNS server for wireguard client.
- -s :  Define secondary DNS server for wireguard client
+ -s :  Define secondary DNS server for wireguard client.

 Example:   wg-genserver -C -p business-network -i eth0
 Example2: Create where you will be asked for all parameters:   wg-genserver -C